B i o g r a p h y

 Thanks to her formative music experiences as a youth, she was able to pursue her percussion studies with Dr. Nick Terry and Dr. Justin DeHart at Chapman University, and she continued her studies with Nancy Zeltsman, Sam Solomon, Kyle Brightwell, Keith Aleo, and Dr. Doug Perkins at the Boston Conservatory at Berklee.
 She also continued her piano studies under Karen Knecht and performed in several piano recitals during her years at Chapman University.

-Christina is the Executive Director of Southern California Marimba (SCM), a 501(c)(3) organization that aims to become a leading platform for professional and educational development locally and throughout the world.
+In 2014, Christina founded Southern California Marimba (SCM), a 501(c)(3) organization that aims to become a leading platform for professional and educational development locally and throughout the world.
 SCM has invited artists to perform in multiple venues such as the Music Vault Academy, Chapman University, Harbor Christian Church, and Hoson House.
-The organization has expanded to include programs such as outreach clinics, guest artist masterclasses, and the International Artist Competition that had its first inaugural event in May 2019 (www.scmarimba.org/competition/iac).
+The organization has expanded to include programs such as outreach clinics, guest artist masterclasses, and the International Artist Competition that will have its second season in June 2021 (www.scmarimba.org/competition/iac).
 Christina served as the Artistic & Executive Director for 9 years before she retired from her role in the summer of 2023.
 She is still active as a guest artist and as a member of the Southern California Marimba Quartet.

 Shorter Bio (updated July 2023).docx